maximebf/gousse.js/README.md

 *placeholder* can either be a node or `true` in which case the listener will be called without arguments immediatly.
 If *onceOnly* is true, it will only trigger once and then disconnect itself.

-The listener must return nodes compatible with `appendNodes()`.
+The listener must return nodes of types supported by `h()`.
+If it returns undefined then the current content of the connect is kept.
+If false is returned, the content is emptied.
 It will receive the event object as argument.

 ```js
 h(document.body, {},